barjin/wbr/docs/wbr-interpret/waw_definition.md

 ## The What Clause
 In the most basic version, the What clause should contain a sequence of actions, which should be carried out in case the respective Where condition is satisfied.

+> Note: While the interpreter `wbr-interpret` uses Playwright for its backend, the WAW format is suitable for use with any other backend.
+Even the `wbr-interpret` is written as generic as possible, so rewriting it for any other backend library should be fairly easy.

 ### What actions - The Basics
 The `what` clause is an array of "function" objects.
-These objects consist of the `type` field, describing a function called and `params` - an optional property, scalar or array, providing parameters for the specified function.
+These objects consist of the `type` field, describing the function called and `params` - an optional property, scalar or array, providing parameters for the specified function.
 ```JSON
 "what":[
 	{